 About USA Water Polo

 USA Water Polo Inc. is a nonprofit organization recognized by the United States Olympic Committee (USOC) and the Federation Internationale de Natation (FINA) as the national governing body for the sport of water polo in the United States.
 USA Water Polo oversees our Olympic water polo program, including senior, junior, youth and cadet national teams, as well as 20 different championship events annually, including the Junior Olympics, the U.S. Open of Water Polo and the Masters National Championships.
 USA Water Polo is committed to the development and promotion of the sport throughout the United States and to providing the best possible experience for all participants.
 It fosters grassroots expansion of the sport, providing a national system of affiliated clubs and leagues, certified coaches and officials, educational materials and background screenings, as well as developing programmatic materials and undertaking initiatives to generate greater awareness of the sport.
-Click here to learn more or to take advantage of USA Water Polo’s available resources.
+Learn more about the sport or take advantage of USA Water Polo’s available resources.